manucabral/pybrinf/README.md

 opera = brinf.browser('opera')
 ```

+And more!
 Check out the [wiki](https://github.com/manucabral/pybrinf/wiki) for more details.

 ### Constributions
 All constributions, bug reports or fixes and ideas are welcome.